network-analytics/draft-daisy-kafka-yang-integration/draft-daisy-kafka-yang-integration-01.md

 A message broker enables real time data exchange among different Data Mesh domains.
 A schema registry ensure that the producer and consumer can learn from each other the schema and version for each message outband.
 Confluent [Apache Kafka] message broker supports custom data serialization.
 Since April 2020, Confluent extended their [Schema Registry] to be pluggable.
 Supporting besides AVRO (JSON and binary) also JSON and Protobuf natively.
 Described in [SR Blog Post], [SR Protobuf Provider Plugin], [Protobuf Serializer/Derializer], [Protobuf Serde for Kafka Streams] and [Protobuf Connect Converter].

-With [draft-ietf-netconf-udp-notif] and [draft-ietf-netconf-https-notif] two proposed standards at the NETCONF working group which supports configured YANG push subscriptions are in progress. [draft-ietf-netconf-https-notif] supports YANG push notification messages according to [RFC8639] and application/yang-data+json and application/yang-data+xml [Media Types] for encoding. [draft-ietf-netconf-https-notif], driven by Unyte, supports YANG push notification messages according to [RFC8641] and application/yang-data+json, application/yang-data+xml and application/yang-data+cbor for encoding.
+With [draft-ietf-netconf-udp-notif] and [draft-ietf-netconf-https-notif] two proposed standards at the NETCONF working group which supports configured YANG push subscriptions are in progress. [draft-ietf-netconf-https-notif] supports YANG push notification messages according to [RFC8639] and application/yang-data+json and application/yang-data+xml [Media Types] for encoding. [draft-ietf-netconf-udp-notif], driven by Unyte, supports YANG push notification messages according to [RFC8641] and application/yang-data+json, application/yang-data+xml and application/yang-data+cbor for encoding.

 The YANG push notification message described in [RFC8641] contains a subscription id for each message as meta data.
 Referencing the subscribed xpath, a subsection of a YANG model.
 The YANG subscription id is being defined when a new xpath is subscribed to.
 Without this meta data, the YANG push receiver (YANG push data-collection) is unable to determine which YANG model matches the JSON/XML/CBOR encoded message today.